Upcoming SAGB events

-We invite you to the 2018 AGM taking place again in
+We invite you to the 2019 AGM taking place in the Tenants

 We will elect Officers and the Committee and there will be information about the Sonnenberg conferences taking place around Europe this year and an open discussion about SAGB and the Sonnenberg movement.